 Something to note, when I received the unit, it was fully discharged.
 I failed to bring it back to life using the phone’s included charger.
 On a last try to revive the phone, I used my iPhone’s charger, and then it worked.
 Not sure if this is something about my device or if it is a widespread issue, but either way, I’m still worried about the QA process that this company has.

-Just as the S10, the Nomu S30 left a bitter taste ion my mouth.
+Just as the S10, the Nomu S30 left a bitter taste in my mouth.
 Even though it has everything to succeed, it has these punctual but almost unforgivable mistakes that keeps it from reaching the glory.
-While some stuff is really good, such as performance, battery life, software and the speaker, stuff like the poor camera, dodgy screen and build quality issues are very evident and make this device difficult to recommend.
+While some stuff is really good, such as performance, battery life, software and the speaker, other aspects like the poor camera, dodgy screen and build quality issues are very evident and make this device difficult to recommend.

 If you still want to buy the phone and see if you have better luck than I do, you can do it from these outlets: